Constitution of Luxembourg: Amendments since 1972

-Current Status of the Constitution
+Current status of the constitution

 The frequency with which the 1868 Luxembourg Constitution has been amended historically is testament to its evolving nature as a "living" constitution, and is probably why it is still in use today.

 However, the Parliamentary Committee on Institutions and Constitutional Revision, under the chairmanship of Paul-Henri Meyers, proposed a full revision of the 1868 Constitution on 21 April 2009, which, if passed, would effectively replace the 1868 Constitution in the Grand Duchy.
 This new constitution was expected to redefine the constitutional role of Grand Duke, as well as include reforms of justice, rights of children, animals, more direct democracy.
 It was also intended to update the antiquated language used in the text and reduce the frequency of ad hoc revisions of the laws through amendments.

 The Constitutional Revision Committee completed its draft of a new constitution in June 2018.
 At the time, there seemed to be a large cross-party consensus on the major reform issues.
 However, the reform proposal stalled in 2018, when the majority party unexpectedly objected in the final phases.
 In 2020, four separate "new" constitutional reform proposals, which split and repackaged the failed one, resurfaced to be analyzed and debated again.
 On 20 October 2021, the Luxembourg Parliament finally proceeded with a preliminary vote on the first of the four proposals on the constitutional reform of the judiciary.
-For the near future, it appears as though the Constitution of Luxembourg will continue to favour incremental reforms instead of a complete overhaul, retaining its status as a living, evolving Constitution.